The Workflow Process: Updating and Publishing Your Site

-- Hover over Dashboard in the global navigation bar
+- Once logged in, hover over Dashboard in the blue global navigation bar

 - Click on Workflow from the drop-down menu.

 - Workflow can also be found by clicking the Workflow link near your name on the Dashboard Page.

 Access Workflows from the dashboard menu or the dashboard screen